 TRACING THE LINKS TO SUICIDE.
 ARE YOU LINKED IN?

-I came across two fascinating research studies I wanted to share with you and would love to receive your opinion on.
-One was written by Eleanor Nelson, about research done at the Child Emotion Lab, in Madison, WI.
-The other was a John Hopkins study, written by Sarah Knapton, Science Correspondent, in the Telegraph.
+Other fascinating research studies I wanted to share with you and would love to receive your opinion on are from, Eleanor Nelson, about research done at the Child Emotion Lab, in Madison, WI; and a John Hopkins study, written by Sarah Knapton, Science Correspondent, in the Telegraph.

 Many survivors suffer with emotional, psychological, and physical ailments, another issue is mental illness, depression, and suicide.
 Survivors have mentioned wanting to drive into oncoming traffic or to drive off a bridge; or think of other ways to commit suicide.
 With the holiday’s coming up, I encourage you to surround yourself with those who love and support you, not family and friends who want you to pretend the abuse never happened because it is more comfortable for them in denial.